-- Get up-close-and-personal with nature and explore the Tracy Arm and Endicott Arm on a Zodiac or kayak, long fjords with glistening waterfalls, floating glaciers, and wildlife.
+- Get up-close-and-personal with nature and explore the Tracy Arm Fords Terror Wilderness Area a Zodiac, along fjords with glistening waterfalls, floating icebergs and wildlife.

 - Learn about the Tlingit and Russian heritage in Sitka and learn about the important work of the Alaska Raptor center.

 What animals will I see on an Alaska cruise?